 Across the country, medical assistants can benefit from a positive job outlook.
 O*Net expects the national demand for medical assistants to increase by 29% between 2010 and 2020.
 Salaries can vary widely depending on where you work and how much experience you gain as a student.
-The average salary for medical assistants is $27,800 per year (O*Net, 2013).
+The average salary for medical assistants is $29,060 per year (BLS, 2014).

 To learn more about how you can enter this vital medical profession, contact the schools below and request program information.
 You can then review the program materials and choose the program that is best for you.